 Are you a sweet breakfast lover like me?
 If yes, then these fresh cherry scones are for you.
 If not, I think this recipe will covert you.
 Ha!
 They are buttery, crumbly, and full of sweet bursting cherries with orange zest that makes the flavors pop.
 They make the kitchen smell like heaven and will make you happy.
-Best served with coffee and orange juice.
+Best served with coffee or tea.
 So good!

 Tahini and Carob Molasses go together like Labneh and Zaatar!
 There is a small bowl of Carob Molasses and Tahini sitting on the kitchen table in almost every Lebanese house.
 This cake is my take on possibly the most traditional Lebanese sweet duo.
 When you cut it you see those beautiful light and dark swirls!
 It smells amazing and tastes like home.